 I opened my eyes slightly and peeked at her, sneaking a peak back at me from underneath the pillow.

-I don’t remember exactly if she prayed that night or not, but what I do remember is that the first several times Star did pray with me, I didn’t understand a word she was saying since it was coming from her head buried underneath a pillow!We’ve grown since then and now pray together frequently.
-But, it’s not always easy.
-In fact, it’s quite difficult.
-I think it’s difficult because it’s one of the most vulnerable, spiritually significant, and potentially one the most intimate things you can do with each other.
+I don’t remember exactly if she prayed that night, but I do remember that the first several times Star prayed with me, I didn’t understand a word she was saying since it was coming from her head buried underneath a pillow!We’ve grown since then and now pray together frequently.
+But it’s not always easy.
+In fact, it isn’t easy.
+I think it’s difficult because it’s one of the most vulnerable, spiritually significant, and intimate things you can do with each other.
 There is great power when a husband and wife come together and pray.
-Praying together as a husband and wife is probably the most significant thing you can do together.
+Praying together as a husband and wife is probably the most significant thing you can do.

-Yes, communication, resolving conflict, understanding needs, etc…are all important in marriage, but perfecting these important areas of marriage separate from pursuing spiritual intimacy with God will only result in temporary fruit at best – see John 15:1-17.
-If you’re just getting started praying with your spouse, or if you’ve gotten away from praying together, sometimes it can be difficult to figure out (or remember) what praying together looks like.
+Yes, communication, resolving conflict, understanding needs, etc…are all critical in marriage, but perfecting these essential areas of marriage separate from pursuing spiritual intimacy with God will only result in temporary fruit at best – see John 15:1-17.
+If you’re just getting started praying with your spouse, or if you’ve gotten away from praying together, sometimes it can be challenging to figure out (or remember) what praying together looks like.
 I have found one of the most helpful patterns for prayer is the ACTS acrostic.
 It goes like this…

 - A – Adore Christ.
 Worship him for who he is.
 Think of words that describe who God is and praise him.
 “You are awesome, beautiful, compassionate, my defender, excellent, etc…

 - C – Confess, or admit, your sins to God and each other.
-“My heart was selfish when I responded to you in anger last night.”
+“My heart was selfish when I angrily responded to you last night.”

 - T – Thank God for his provision in your life.
 “Thank you Lord for my marriage, my kids, etc…”

 - S – Supplication, or present your requests to God.
 “Lord, please help us to love each other as you love us.”